peancored/game-of-life/README.md

 ## Demo
 Check out the live demo [here](https://peancored.github.io/game-of-life/).

+**WARNING**: The link might not work when opened for the first time, simply reload the page and it should load correctly.

 ## Overview
 This project is a WebGL- and WebAssembly-powered implementation of Conway's Game of Life.
 Leveraging these technologies allows the simulation to handle high-cardinality grids with impressive performance and visuals.